 Exhibition in Hoover Tower Gallery

-Experience the propaganda of modern Japan in person on the Stanford University campus.
+Experience the propaganda of modern Japan via a video tour of the exhibition.

 Fanning the Flames: Propaganda in Modern JapanEDITED BY KAORU (KAY) UEDA BUY BOOK